Blood and Marrow Transplantation

 Clinical Trials and Research

-The Children’s Center for Cancer and Blood Diseases at CHLA is home to more major, multicenter clinical trials and research consortia than any other pediatric cancer program in the country.
+The Cancer and Blood Disease Institute at CHLA is home to more major, multicenter clinical trials and research consortia than any other pediatric cancer program in the country.
 We offer the largest portfolio of pediatric, adolescent, and young adult clinical trials in the Western United States, including several cutting-edge Phase 1, Phase 2 and Phase 3 clinical trials.

 Please click here to see our Clinical Trials.